rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 > NativeScript modules are cross-platform abstractions of native code.
 This allows you to just use JavaScript/TypeScript instead of writing code that looks like Objective-C or Java.
 Yuck!

 Many of the TypeScript samples we will use are fully functional, but naively simple!
-In the real world you'll probably want to utilize Angular or NativeScript's built-in [MVVM pattern](https://docs.nativescript.org/tutorial/chapter-3) to better structure your app.
+In the real world you'll probably want to utilize [NativeScript with Angular](https://docs.nativescript.org/tutorial/ng-chapter-0) or NativeScript's built-in [MVVM pattern](https://docs.nativescript.org/tutorial/chapter-3) to better structure your app.

-## NativeScript Companion Apps
+## NativeScript Developer App

 Before we proceed, let's see what this template looks like on a real device.
 The fastest and easiest way to do this is by using the Telerik Platform Companion app + the NativeScript Developer App.
 Both are available for free: